 - fructose intolerance, in which a person is unable to break down the fruit sugar fructose

-- non-celiac gluten sensitivity, where a person is unable to break down gluten proteins in cereal grains
+- non-celiac gluten sensitivity, where a person has symptoms after consuming gluten containing foods

 Crohn’s disease is an inflammatory bowel disease (IBD) that causes chronic inflammation of the GI tract.

 The symptoms vary from person to person, partially depending on the part of the GI tract affected.
 Some of the most common symptoms include:

 - an urgent need to empty the bowels

 According to the Crohn’s and Colitis Foundation, there is no clear cause of Crohn’s disease, though genetic and environmental factors are likely to play a role.

 The treatment for more frequent pooping depends on the underlying cause.
 If a person has an underlying medical condition, a doctor will need to treat this to alleviate symptoms.

 However, people may also benefit from more general treatments.

 For example, the following options could help someone with acute diarrhea: